epsilon537/boxlambda/_drafts/exit-mig-enter-litdram.markdown

 ====================================

 - LiteDRAM is open-source, scoring good karma points.
 All the benefits of open-source apply: Full access to all code, access to the maintainers, many eyeballs, the option to make changes as you please, submit bug fixes, etc.
-- The LiteDRAM simulation model, the entire test SoC in fact, runs nicely in Verilator.
+- The LiteDRAM simulation model, the entire DDR test SoC, runs nicely in Verilator.
 That's a must-have for me.
 - The LiteDRAM core, configured for BoxLambda, is 50% smaller than the equivalent MIG core: 3016 LUTs and 2530 registers vs. 5673 LUTs and 5060 registers.

 Generating a LiteDRAM core